programming-hero-web-course-4/b10a8-gadget-heaven-Waseque1000/README.md

 ## 🎯 Features

-- YPurchase Gadgets: Browse and buy gadgets.
+- Purchase Gadgets: Browse and buy gadgets.
 - Wishlist: Add products to a wishlist for future reference.
+- Use LocalStorage to save to the data
+- This is a responsive website(Mobile)
+- you can remove items from Dashboard
+- Hear is a Statistic Page